-Standard NHS Terms and Conditions of Contract for goods and services must always be used, unless in exceptional circumstances where an authorised person on behalf of the Trust has agreed to utilise the supplier terms and conditions of contract.
+Standard NHS Terms and Conditions of Contract for goods and services or NHS Sub-contracting Terms and Conditions for good and services must always be used, unless in exceptional circumstances where an authorised person on behalf of the Trust has agreed to utilise the supplier terms and conditions of contract.
 In the latter instance a full legal/commercial review of the suppliers' terms must be executed before the contract is signed / authorised by the relevant Trust.